Copper Alloys in Architecture FAQ – Austral Wright Metals

 Lead-coated copper is the copper industry’s response for a strong, lightweight, durable, easy-to-install gray metal finish on a copper substrate.
 The material has been available since the early 1900’s.

-Lead coated copper does not extend the life of a copper roof.
+Lead coated copper does not extend the life of copper roofing.
 Its purpose is to provide an alternative colour to architectural copper applications.
 In addition the runoff from lead coated copper gives staining more compatible with light coloured materials such as masonry, marble, limestone, stucco and light painted woodwork.
 The stains produced range from light to dark gray and resemble the natural atmospheric weathering of masonry or paint.
 In instances where the lead coating is porous, under exterior conditions, incomplete or pitted, rapid pitting corrosion of the underlying copper can occur due to galvanic action.

 In some cases a lead coated copper roof will exhibit red or orange discolouration on the surface of the lead-coating.